 Be realistic.
 It's not necessarily feasible - or even desirable - to give up chocolate for good.
 Self-denial will only make it more appealing and, in its purest form, it does come packed with health benefits, remember.
 After 2 or 3 weeks, try reintroducing small amounts into your diet.
-We're talking a square or two of high-quality dark chocolate once or twice a week here, not a Creme Egg after every meal...
+We're talking a square or two of high-quality dark chocolate once or twice a week here, not a Creme Egg after your Tesco shop...
 However, if you really want one, and you're not eating them every night, go ahead.
 Niggling feelings of guilt will only make you want it more and enjoy it less, so give yourself permission and eat mindfully, immersing yourself in the experiences of taste, texture and aroma, and savouring each and every bite.

 Stop Chocolate Cravings

 OK, that's all well and good, but how do you conquer those cravings?
 First things first, spend a day or two tracking your chocolate intake and noting your triggers.
 Is your snacking habitual or emotional?
 Once you've figured out the cause, you can work on tackling it.

 Create an action plan.
 If you know you always reach for a Twix when stress gets the better of you, plan to take a ten-minute walk or three-minute meditation break after that important meeting, for instance.
 Crave chocolate-chip cookies when the post-lunch slump hits?
 Pack a stash of healthy snacks in your handbag before you leave for work.
 Always crack open the biscuit tin after dinner?
 Make yourself a mug of guilt-free chocolate tea, instead.

 According to scientific research, something as simple as a 15 minute walk can prevent stress-induced cravings.
 Dr. Kendall-Reed's advice?
 Go shopping.
 "Simply buying a magazine or a nail polish has the same effect on the brain as eating a full-fat, high sugar muffin," she says.